 Perched on the northern tip of Lake Geneva, or, as the locals would have it, Lac Léman, and flanked by snow-capped mountains, Geneva is a tiny jewel of a city.
-Cosmopolitan, dignified and packed with things to do, it’s hard to imagine a better place for a weekend break.
+Cosmopolitan, dignified and packed with things to do, it’s hard to imagine a better place for a winter break.

 Once an ancient market town that, bizarrely, was part of the kingdom of Sardinia, the small suburb of Carouge retains a distinctly Mediterranean feel.
 Most of the buildings, nearly all of which were designed by Italian architects, contain charming little boutiques or restaurants specialising in lake fish and Swiss classics such as raclette.
 As night falls, the streets of Geneva’s most bohemian district become packed with Genevois, heading to one of the many bars for a glass of local wine.